 After breakfast proceed for a full day sightseeing of Shay palace, Thiksey and Hemis monasteries and the Stok Palace.

 DAY 05 Leh - Khardung La Pass - Leh

 After breakfast proceed for an unforgettable drive to Khardung La Pass (18,300ft), the highest motor able road in the world ( Subject Road Openning).
 Enjoy spectacular views of the Himalayas.
 Overnight at hotel.

 DAY 06 Depart Ladakh

-If this itinerary could not meet your desires, we can design a tailor-made itinerary to suit your desires.
-Please kindly let us know whether you would like to make it shorter or longer Click here for tailor made holidays .
+Note: If above itinerary could not meet your desires, we can design a tailor-made itinerary to suit your desires.
+Please kindly let us know whether you would like to make it shorter or longer.

 Note: At the end of this trip, you can extend your great holiday to Nepal for trekking to the World's highest peak Mt Everest (8848m) base camp, visit to Buddha's birth place-Lumbini, and sightseeing tour in holiest Pasupatinath temple including a lot of historical and world heritage sites.
 You can also combine a trip Tibet through Nepal.